Tax guide

 • Does AIS mismatch always mean my return is wrong?
 Not always.
 AIS can contain duplicates or incorrect entries, but every mismatch should be reviewed and documented before filing.

-These FAQ answers are intentionally short because the detailed filing decision depends on facts.
-Use the FAQ as a direction marker, then validate the actual return, notice, GST record, or planning decision with the taxpayer's documents.
+These answers are intentionally brief because the correct course of action depends on the taxpayer's specific facts.
+Use them as direction markers, then validate the actual treatment against the relevant documents.

 When to use MyeCA expert help

-Use expert review when the amount is material, the records conflict, a refund is large, a notice has been issued, a return needs correction, GST and income-tax records do not match, or the taxpayer has income from multiple sources.
-MyeCA support is especially useful where the next action is not obvious: choosing a return form, comparing tax regimes, responding to AIS mismatch, handling a demand, organizing a document vault, reviewing capital gains, or deciding whether business registration or compliance is required.
+Expert review is warranted when the amount is material, the records conflict, a refund is large, a notice has been issued, a return needs correction, GST and income-tax records do not reconcile, or the taxpayer has income from multiple sources.
+MyeCA assistance is particularly useful where the right next step is not obvious: choosing a return form, comparing tax regimes, responding to an AIS mismatch, handling a demand, reviewing capital gains, or deciding whether a business registration or compliance action is required.

-Expert help should produce a clear action.
-The output should say what was reviewed, what documents were used, what numbers were accepted, what risks remain, and what the taxpayer should preserve after filing.
+A useful expert review explains what was checked, which documents were used, which figures were accepted, what risks remain open, and what the taxpayer should preserve after filing.

 Final operating takeaway

-The strongest tax and compliance position is not the one that looks fastest on filing day.
+The strongest tax and compliance position is not the one that files fastest.
 It is the one that can be explained later.
-A taxpayer should be able to answer: why this form, why this income figure, why this deduction, why this tax credit, why this refund or demand, and where is the proof?
+Every taxpayer should be able to answer: why this form, why this income figure, why this deduction, why this tax credit, why this refund or demand, and where is the supporting document?

 CA Technical Notes